 Short Interval Control (SIC) is a structured process for identifying and acting on opportunities to improve the effectiveness and efficiency of production.
 It is a factory-floor process that engages team members to review performance data three or four times within their shift to assess where they need to focus their efforts to improve performance.

 A key feature of SIC is the use of real-time production data to guide instantaneous front-line decision-making.
 Teams are trained to collect, analyze, and react to this data to drive significant performance improvement from the factory floor.
-In our experience, manufacturing processes can make significant improvements inwhen effectively implementing SIC (e.g., a site with 60% OEE improving to 65% OEE in under three months and to 75% OEE within two years).
+In our experience, manufacturing processes can make significant improvements in OEE (Overall Equipment Effectiveness) when effectively implementing SIC (e.g., a site with 60% OEE improving to 65% OEE in under three months and to 75% OEE within two years).

 A successful implementation of SIC will have the following benefits: